Jay-Z Disses Nas and Brings Out Michael Jackson at 2001 Summer Jam – Today in Hip-Hop

 The history of Hov's beef with Nas is a lengthy one, but it supposedly goes back to Mr. Nasir Jones' failure to appear at a recording session for Jigga's debut album, Reasonable Doubt.
 Hov allegedly invited Nas to the session, and after the rapper didn't show up, a sample from the Queens rapper's "World Is Yours" hook was used in the hook for Hova's hit single, "Dead Presidents."
 The two had exchanged subliminals for years, but now, the beef was fully on.
 Nas would attempt to clap back at Hov at the 2002 Summer Jam.

-As if that weren't, Hov also performed his Jackson Five-sampling Blueprint single, "Izzo (H.O.V.A.)."
+As if that weren't enough, Hov also performed his Jackson Five-sampling Blueprint single, "Izzo (H.O.V.A.)."
 In a moment of singular magnitude, Hov then brought out Michael Jackson in front of the crowd.
 Like we said, pretty epic stuff, and an amazing moment in the legendary career of Shawn Corey Carter.